yintianyu/EDAxiaofendui/readme.txt

-(1) before use gcc, please source ./config.bshrc
+(1) before use gcc and compile with correct libraries, please source ./config.bshrc